A Survey on Recent Advances in Conversational Data Generation: Information Seeking Conversational Data Generation

 \subsection{Input Generation}

-Information seeking conversations are designed to respond to queries or gather information about a topic, typically following a structured sequence.
+CIS conversations are designed to respond to queries or gather information about a topic, typically following a structured sequence.
 In the literature on conversation generation, it is generally assumed that an information-seeking conversation starts with the user's query, progresses through a series of interactions between the agent and the user, and concludes with the delivery of the final answer.
 Therefore, each turn in these conversations can be labeled with an act name, resulting in a multi-turn conversation being categorized by a sequence of dialogue acts, commonly referred to as "dialogue flow."
 In other words, the dialogue flow offers a comprehensive perspective of the conversation, outlining the role of each turn and how it contributes to reaching the final answer.
-Thus, a dialogue flow, coupled with information about the topic of conversation and corresponding background information, forms the "Conversation Seed" for CIS systems.
-Figure~\ref{fig:cis_seed_example} illustrates an example of a conversation seed alongside its conversation sample from the Doc2Dial dataset~\cite{Feng2020Doc2Dial}.
+Thus, a dialogue flow, coupled with information about the topic of conversation and corresponding background information, forms the "Conversation Seed" for CIS systems \note{(see example in the electronic appendix)}.
 The conversation sample is generated based on the title and document and is structured around the dialogue flow to meet the user's information needs.
 In the following, we discuss existing approaches for input generation and categorize them into two main categories of document-driven and sequence-grounded.